eggheadio/egghead-instructor-center/README.md

 ### Promotion and Paths

 All resources are eligible for **promotion** to facilitate code reuse.
 If a resource is shared by multiple directories, the principle of _least common ancestor_ will apply and that shared resource will me _promoted_ to the least common ancestor’s directory.
 This project uses ES2015 modules for importing and exporting files between files.
-When importing a file below the current directly, a relative path should be used (`./components/SubComponent`).
-When importing a file above the current directory (something which has been promoted and is being shared above the current directory), an absolute path should be used (`NODE_PATH` is set to `src` so `import Icon from 'components/Icon'` will grab `src/components/Icon`.
+Generally, when importing a file below the current directly, a relative path should be used (`./components/SubComponent`).
+Generally, when importing a file above the current directory (something which has been promoted and is being shared above the current directory), an absolute path should be used (`NODE_PATH` is set to `src` so `import Icon from 'components/Icon'` will grab `src/components/Icon`.

 ### Root Screen (`src/`)